 Maintaining your licence

 There is no requirement to re-register every year.
 Instead, you will have to complete a simple annual self-certification that confirms your continued eligibility to hold an NHS provider licence.
-Further details are contained in the Risk assessment framework and reporting manual for independent providers.
+Further details are contained in the Risk assessment framework and reporting manual for independent sector providers of NHS services.

 - Requesting the withdrawal of your NHS provider licence: This document contains guidance on requesting withdrawal of your NHS provider licence.
 It is intended for independent providers and NHS-controlled providers.